jjackson-eco/mammal_weather_lifehistory/weather_variables/README.md

 The first task is to extract values of temperature and precipitation from the CHELSA raster files for the localities of our LPD studies.
 The limitation here is the computational intensity of extracting values from such large raster files.
 This issue is addressed neatly using methods of extraction from the `exactextractr` package alongside `raster`.

 For the mammal data, we restricted the raw data to only include years that overlapped with the CHELSA data i.e. 1979-2013 and only studies that had over 5 years of data.
 This left **1143** studies.
-For each of the studies that remained after the restrictions, we expanded the data out to inlclude all year-month combinations from 1979-2013 for each study.
-This is to give us full timeseries' that can be decomposed to extract anomalies/devaitions in the weatehr.
+For each of the studies that remained after the restrictions, we expanded the data out to include all year-month combinations from 1979-2013 for each study.
+This is to give us full timeseries' that can be decomposed to extract anomalies/deviations in the weather.
 The data looks like this:

 ```
 ## 1a.
 Mammal living planet data